microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/gke/gke_monitor_extension/_index.md

 ---
 type: docs
-title: "Integrate Azure Monitor for Containers with GKE as an Azure Arc Connected Cluster using Kubernetes extensions"
+title: "Integrate Azure Monitor for Containers with GKE as an Azure Arc Connected Cluster using cluster extensions"
-linkTitle: "Integrate Azure Monitor for Containers with GKE as an Azure Arc Connected Cluster using Kubernetes extensions"
+linkTitle: "Integrate Azure Monitor for Containers with GKE as an Azure Arc Connected Cluster using cluster extensions"
 weight: 3
 description: >
 ---

-## Integrate Azure Monitor for Containers with GKE as an Azure Arc Connected Cluster using Kubernetes extensions
+## Integrate Azure Monitor for Containers with GKE as an Azure Arc Connected Cluster using cluster extensions

 The following Jumpstart scenario will guide you on how to enable [Azure Monitor for Containers](https://docs.microsoft.com/azure/azure-monitor/insights/container-insights-overview) for a Google Kubernetes Engine (GKE) cluster that is projected as an Azure Arc connected cluster.

-in this scenario, you will hook the GKE cluster to Azure Monitor by deploying the [OMS agent](https://docs.microsoft.com/azure/azure-monitor/platform/log-analytics-agent) on your Kubernetes cluster in order to start collecting telemetry.
+in this scenario, you will hook the GKE cluster to Azure Monitor by deploying the Azure Monitor agent](https://docs.microsoft.com/azure/azure-monitor/platform/log-analytics-agent) on your Kubernetes cluster in order to start collecting telemetry.

 > **NOTE: This guide assumes you already deployed a GKE cluster and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion using [Terraform](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_k8s/gke/gke_terraform/).**